Polymere/biorob-semesterproject/README.md

 - Weeks 1-3 : litterature review, project organisation and environment setup
 - Week 4 :
-	- Import a run result from raw files (maybe refactor a bit the logger to write in a single csv file)
+	- Import a run result from raw files (maybe refactor a bit the logger to write in a single csv file) DONE
-	- Launch a batch of runs with different parameters
+	- Launch a batch of runs DONE
+	-  Generated different parameters files, by modifying single parameters (test zero/min/max)
 	- Plot the results